Greedy maximal independent sets via local limits: Introduction

+We conclude our work by analysing the random greedy MIS in trees.
+A plausible guess is that among all trees with a given number of vertices, the path, as an ``opposite'' (in some sense) to the star, would minimise the expected size of the obtained greedy MIS.
+Our following theorem makes this intuitive statement formal.

-We conclude our work with a theorem, according to which on the set of all trees of a given order the expected size of the greedy MIS achieves its minimum on the path. \begin{theorem} Let $n\ge 1$, let $T$ be a tree on $n$ vertices and let $P_n$ be the path on $n$ vertices.
-Then $\egir(P_n)\le\egir(T)$. \end{theorem} This theorem gives us an exact (non-asymptotic) explicit lower bound for the expected greedy independence ratio of trees (an asymptotic upper bound is trivial).
-The methods used to prove it are different from the ones used in the rest of this paper, and are more combinatorial in nature.
-In particular, we make use of a transformation on trees, originally introduced by Csikv\'ari in~\cite{Csi10}, which gives rise to a graded poset of all trees of a given order, in which the path is the unique minimum (say).
-While we are not able to show that this transformation can only increase the expected greedy independence ratio, we show it can only increase some other quantitative property of trees, which allows us to argue that paths indeed achieve the minimum expected greedy independence ratio.
+\begin{theorem} Let $n\ge 1$, let $T$ be a tree on $n$ vertices and let $P_n$ be the path on $n$ vertices.
+Then $\egir(P_n)\le\egir(T)$. \end{theorem} This theorem gives us an exact (non-asymptotic) explicit lower bound for the expected greedy independence ratio of trees (an asymptotic upper bound of $1$ is trivial, as can be seen by considering the sequence of stars).
+The methods used to prove it are very different from those used in the rest of this paper and are more combinatorial.
+In particular, we use a transformation on trees, initially introduced by Csikv\'ari in~\cite{Csi10}, which gives rise to a graded poset of all trees of a given order, in which the path is the unique minimum (say).
+While we cannot show that this transformation can only increase the expected greedy independence ratio, we show it can only increase some other quantitative property of trees, which allows us to argue that paths indeed achieve the minimum expected greedy independence ratio.